Runa457/chocolate_hunter_runa/README.md

   Avoiding enemies too much makes it difficult to deal with the boss later.\
   It can be advantageous to take out as many enemies as possible in your current state.

+  Hold A button to speed up the battle.